Hans (Frozen): Frozen

-Anna returns and desperately begs Hans for a kiss because she believes that only an act of true love can thaw her heart frozen by Elsa.
+Anna returns to Arendelle and asks Hans for a kiss, believing is it the act of true love she needs to thaw her heart frozen by Elsa.
 Hans smirks and explains his plot to marry her, arrange an "accident" for Elsa, and become king of Arendelle through marriage.
 Anna tries to stop him, but she is far too weak.
 After informing her his next move is to kill Elsa and bring back Summer, Hans leaves Anna to die, locking the door and trapping her.
 Hans then returns to the Duke and the other dignitaries and tells them that Anna was killed by Elsa.
 He sentences Elsa to death for treason.

-Using her magic, Elsa manages to escape her cell and Hans chases after her onto the frozen fjords as a harsh blizzard consumes the kingdom.
+After Elsa escapes the dungeon, Hans chases after her onto the frozen fjords as a harsh blizzard consumes the kingdom.
 He eventually stumbles upon her and claims that Anna has died from Elsa freezing her heart.
-A devastated Elsa collapses, and while she is distracted, Hans pulls out his sword and prepares to stab her.
+A devastated Elsa collapses, and while she is distracted, Hans pulls out his sword and prepares to strike her.
 Anna arrives and jumps in front of his sword, completely freezing solid just before Hans' blade strikes her and shatters, rendering him unconscious.
 When he awakens, Anna confronts Hans and punches him in the face and off the side of a ship.
 Humiliated and defeated, Hans is imprisoned on a ship heading back to the Southern Isles, set to receive a punishment from his older brothers.